 Good Hotel Guide Review

-14. Some on ground floor.
+14. 1 on ground floor.

-in bar, lounge, games room.
+in bar, games room/snug.

-all ages welcomed.
+all ages welcomed, family room.

 allowed in bedrooms (£10 a night), public rooms.